Glue ear

 Māori wahine holding tamariki

-Glue ear happens when your child's middle ear is filled with fluid.
-The fluid is thick and sticky, like glue.
-Glue ear can affect one or both ears.
-It often follows an ear infection or can happen on its own.
+Glue ear happens when your child's middle ear (the space behind the eardrum) is filled with fluid.
+The fluid can be very thick and sticky, which is why it's called 'glue' ear.
+It can affect 1 or both ears.
+Hearing is normally worse if both ears are affected.

-The image below has the parts of the ear labelled and show the location of the middle ear.
+The image below has the parts of the ear labelled and shows the location of the middle ear.

 Ear anatomy with parts labelled